starknet-edu/starknetbook/src/ch01-00-getting-started.md

 1. Install the recommended chrome/brave extension for your chosen wallet.
 2. Follow your wallet provider's instructions to deploy your account.
-3. Use the [Starknet Faucet](https://faucet.goerli.starknet.io/) to fund your account.
+3. Use the [Starknet Faucet](https://starknet-faucet.vercel.app/) to fund your account with ETH.
 4. Deploy the account to the network.
 This usually takes around 10 seconds.

 Once set up, you're ready to deploy your smart contracts to the Starknet Testnet.